-Subje ective and time dependent criteria 1.
-(Overall application quality.
-2. 1 Degree of urgency. $\hat{1} = \text{no rus} \overline{\text{h- can do it at any time}}$ 3 = the sooner the better, 5 = Oncei in a generation opportunity.
-3. (Community support. $1 = \text{none}$, $3 = \text{only individuals or organizations}$, $5 = \text{Broad and strong}$ community support 4.]
+Subjective and time dependent criteria

+- 1. Overall application quality.
+1 = no rush- can do it at any time 3 = the sooner the better, 5 = Once-in a generation opportunity. add values - 2.
+Degree of urgency.
+1 = no rush- can do it at any time 3 = the sooner the better, 5 = Oncein a generation opportunity. - 3.
+Community support.
+1 = none, 3 = only individuals or organizations, 5 = Broad and strong community support. - 4.
 Ease of execution.
-1 = complicated, e.g. major construction project, 5 = easy e.g. research (documentation only 5.
-I Level of risk.
-1= Strong probability of issues related to Geology, legal situation, susceptible t to scope creep or environmental issues or the like, 3 = average, 5 = Research Report, 6 engineering study, or other paperwork project.
-6. i Applicant active in process participation.
-1 missed appointments, unresponsive to Liaison (or CPC concerns, 3 = attended at least one or more meetings, responded to concerns.
-5 = 1 proactive, communicative, quick response to issues, effective.
+1 = complicated, e.g. major construction project, 5 = easy e.g. research documentation only. - 5.
+Level of risk.
+1= Strong probability of issues related to Geology, legal situation, susceptible to scope creep or environmental issues or the like, 3 = average, 5 = Research Report, engineering study, or other paperwork project. - 6.
+Applicant active in process participation.
+1 missed appointments, unresponsive to Liaison or CPC concerns, 3 = attended at least one or more meetings, responded to concerns.
+5 = proactive, communicative, quick response to issues, effective.

 Total Score = Function + Value =